 - Reduces the risk that clients will run out of money during litigation

-- Enables attorneys to offer more flexible payment arrangements to prospective clients
+- Enables attorneys and law firms to offer more flexible payment arrangements to prospective clients

 - Increases plaintiffs’ effectiveness by providing funding for working capital and personal expenses